 - 1) Do not assess a high number of coping strategies respondents as well as enumerators get tired of being asked/ asking similar questions and are more likely to provide less precise answers.
-If possible, limit the number to no more than 8 strategies. - 2) CSI is prone to significant seasonal differences.
-Do your best to collect baseline and endline data at the same time of year; otherwise, it is very likely that it will not be comparable (i.e. providing largely useless data). - 3) Invest enough effort into carefully identifying and selecting the most common coping strategies you want to assess.
+If possible, limit the number to no more than 8 most commonly used (and extreme) strategies. - 2) CSI is prone to significant seasonal differences.
+Do your best to collect baseline and endline data at the same time of year; otherwise, it is very likely that they will not be comparable. - 3) Invest enough effort into carefully identifying and selecting the most common coping strategies you want to assess.
 Furthermore, make sure that all data collectors understand the difference between these strategies, as some of them might seem quite similar.